All Products

 Data interaction format

-Hologres calls the FC InvokeFunction API with a POST request.
-The request body is a JSON object containing a data key, which holds a two-dimensional array.
-Each element in the array represents a row of data from the batch and contains the parameters for the function call.
+Hologres calls the FC InvokeFunction API with an HTTP POST request.
+The request body contains a data key holding a two-dimensional array.
+Each element in the array represents one row of input data for the function call.

 {